ITER: Background

 One of the ITER objectives is a Q-value ("fusion gain") of 10.
 Q = 1 is called "breakeven".
 The best result achieved in a tokamak is 0.67 in the JET tokamak.
-The best result achieved for fusion in general is Q = 1.5, achieved in an inertial confinement fusion (ICF) experiment by the National Ignition Facility in late 2022.
+The best result achieved for fusion in general is Q = 4.13, achieved in an inertial confinement fusion (ICF) experiment by the National Ignition Facility in April 2025.

 For commercial fusion power stations, engineering gain factor is important.
 Engineering gain factor is defined as the ratio of a plant electrical power output to electrical power input of all plant's internal systems (tokamak external heating systems, electromagnets, cryogenics plant, diagnostics and control systems, etc.).
 Commercial fusion plants will be designed with engineering breakeven in mind (see DEMO).
 Some nuclear engineers consider a Q of 100 to be required for commercial fusion power stations to be viable.

 ITER will not produce electricity.
 Producing electricity from thermal sources is a well-known process (used in many power stations) and ITER will not run with significant fusion power output continuously.
 Adding electricity production to ITER would raise the cost of the project and bring no value for experiments on the tokamak.
 The DEMO-class reactors that are planned to follow ITER are intended to demonstrate the net production of electricity.

 One of the primary ITER objectives is to achieve a state of "burning plasma".
 Burning plasma is the state of the plasma when more than 50% of the energy received for plasma heating is received from fusion reactions (not from external sources).
 No fusion reactors had created a burning plasma until the competing NIF fusion project reached the milestone on 8 August 2021 using inertial confinement.
 At higher Q_{DT} values, progressively bigger parts of plasma heating power will be produced by fusion reactions.
 This reduces the power needed from external heating systems at high Q_{DT} values.
 The bigger a tokamak is, the more fusion-reaction-produced energy is preserved for internal plasma heating (and the less external heating is required), which also improves its Q-value.
 This is how ITER plans for its tokamak reactor to scale.

 ITER's thermonuclear fusion reactor will use over 300 MW of electrical power to cause the plasma to absorb 50 MW of thermal power, creating 500 MW of heat from fusion for periods of 400 to 600 seconds.
 This would mean a ten-fold gain of plasma heating power Q_{DT}, as measured by heating input to thermal output, or Q_{DT} ≥ 10.